Emerson C. Angell

-Emerson Colon Angell (1822-1903) was an American Dentist who is known as the father of the rapid maxillary expansion.
+Emerson Colon Angell (1822–1903) was an American dentist who is known as the father of the rapid maxillary expansion.
 He published a paper in Dental Cosmos in 1860 in which he described this technique.

 Life

 He was born and grew up in Scituate, Rhode Island.
 He was the 7th generation of his family from Rhode Island.
-He was descendant of Thomas Angell.
+He was a descendant of Thomas Angell.
 Emerson learned agriculture and mechanics from his father.
-He began studying dentistry in 1846 under mentorship of people in the community due to the lack of any formal education available at that time.
+He began studying dentistry in 1846, under mentorship of people in the community due to the lack of any formal education available at that time.
 He eventually practiced in Rhode Island, New York City and San Francisco.